uberhalit/SekiroFpsUnlockAndMore/README.md

 3. Download and extract the [Nvidia Inspector](https://www.techpowerup.com/download/nvidia-inspector/)
 4. Start the Nvidia Profile Inspector
 5. **Check if there already is a profile for Sekiro and if so DELETE IT using the red 'X' button**
-6. Press the yellow start icon in the menu bar to create a new Profile (1)
+6. Press the yellow star icon in the menu bar to create a new Profile (1)
 7. [![Vertical sync Off and Preferred refresh rate Highest available](https://camo.githubusercontent.com/531be3614b0742e9065f8c2a19df7e31afcdc7ed/68747470733a2f2f692e696d6775722e636f6d2f6f75664a7239632e706e67)](#)
 8. Name it `Sekiro` and select it in dropdown
-9. Press the blue window icon with the plus symbol to add an application to this profile(2)
+9. Press the blue window icon with the plus symbol to add an application to this profile (2)
 10. Change file type to `Application Absolute Path`, navigate to your `sekiro.exe` and select it
 11. [![Application Absolute Path](https://camo.githubusercontent.com/0bb8ace024658dfcb31c5f3347df1505854819ec/68747470733a2f2f692e696d6775722e636f6d2f545669495357562e706e67)](#)
 12. Make sure that the file path to the game is correct (3)